 You’ll want to get a good head start on this paperwork before the flight.
 We started as soon as our move was confirmed, which was about 2 months before our departure date.
 The flights are another big logistic that you’ll want to get organized as early as possible.

 Regarding the official deadlines, if your pet needs an initial rabies vaccination, there is a 21 day waiting period you must observe before the EU health certificate can be completed.
 The health certificate must also be completed within 10 days of your arrival to the destination country.
-In other words, you’ll want to have your appointments with the Vet and the APHIS office made in advance to make sure you fulfill the time requirements.
+In other words, you’ll want to have your appointments with the Vet and the APHIS office made in advance to make sure you fulfil the time requirements.

 How Do You Carry the Cats?
 (Types of carriers, etc)